Regular price $22.95 CAD

 Jacqueline Park • Gilbert Reid

 April, 1536.
-Danilo del Medigo, son of Grazia dei Rossi, arrives incognito in Venice from Istanbul, with two assassins from Suleiman the Magnificent’s court hot on his trail.
-Western civilization is in mortal crisis.
-Fear and loathing are spreading everywhere.
+Danilo del Medigo arrives incognito in Venice from Istanbul, with two assassins from Suleiman the Magnificent’s court hot on his trail.
+Western civilization is in crisis.
 Jews and “New Christians” — people whose families had converted from Judaism — are threatened with expulsion, imprisonment, and death.
-Danilo seeks refuge in the Venetian Ghetto, and promptly falls in love with the beautiful Miriamne Hazan.
+Danilo seeks refuge in the Venetian Ghetto, and promptly falls in love with the beautiful Miriamne Hazan.?

 The sun was low, hidden behind the four-story buildings that lined the narrow placid little canal, the rio del Ghetto, which separated the Jewish Ghetto Nuovo from the rest of Venice; it was almost dusk, the Eve of Passover, April 4, 1536.

 A lone figure — a young man, his skin tanned dark by the sun, with blue eyes, and blond hair — stood before the footbridge that led to the wooden gate of the Ghetto.

 A balmy spring breeze ruffled the shadowy waters of the canal.